mximp/se-limitations-slr/README.md

 papers which have no relevant information as per review goals.
 Purpose of _Round II_ is to extract relevant information.

+For both rounds studies IDs are assigned

 Collected assessment results are further analyzed to answer primary questions of the review.

 ## How to contribute

 Contribution can be made in form of Round I or Round II assessment.

-### Round I assessment
+### Round I assessment contribution
+For every assigned ID from primary list of studies do the following:
-1. Copy the file `study-assesment-round-I-<ID>.md` replacing `<ID>` with the study ID (available under `No.` column within primary list of studies).
+1. Copy the file `study-assesment-round-I-<ID>.md` replacing `<ID>` with the study ID (available as `(ID)` part within primary list of studies).
-2. Populate the form replacing `???` with respective answers.
+2. Populate the form replacing `???` with respective answers based on study content.
 Follow the qeustions and instructuions in the form.
 3. Create pull request adding the file into `\round_I\` folder.

-### Round II assessment
+### Round II assessment contribution
+For every assigned ID from primary list of studies do the following:
+1. Check corresponding `round_I\study-assessment-round-I-***.md` file.
+It must present and be populated.
+If not contact the requestor.
-1. Copy the file `study-assesment-round-II-<ID>.md` replacing `<ID>` with the study ID (available under `No.` column within primary list of studies).
+1. Copy the file `study-assesment-round-II-<ID>.md` replacing `<ID>` with the study ID (available as `(ID)` part within primary list of studies).
-2. Populate the form replacing `???` with respective answers.
+2. Populate the form replacing `???` with respective answers based on the study content.
+Use information from corresponding `round_I\study-assessment-round-I-***.md`.
 Follow the qeustions and instructuions in the form.
 3. Create pull request adding the file into `\round_II\` folder.